Angus-repo/AndroidAPSdocs/docs/EN/SettingUpAaps/BuildingAaps.md

 ## Preparation Steps
 - Option1: If this is your first-time users (or you don't have a JKS), please follow [AAPS-CI Option 1 – Generate JKS](aaps-ci-option1) to complete the setup.
 - Option2: If you prefer to use your own JKS (Java KeyStore), and you know its password and alias, please choose [AAPS-CI Option 2 – Upload Existing JKS](aaps-ci-option2).
-- Once you complete either of the two steps above, you can start [building the APK](github-build-apk).
+- Once you complete either of the two steps above, you can google drive [start auth](aaps-ci-google-drive-auth).

 (aaps-ci-option1)=
 ### AAPS-CI Option 1 – Generate JKS